mackuha/pay-api/README.md

 ## Deployment

 The app is deployed on Netlify.
-Visit [Add live site link](https://science-trivia-mackuha.netlify.app/)
+Visit the live site [here.](https://pay-api-mackuha.netlify.app/)

-## Solution Link

-You can take a look at the solution URL here [Add solution URL here](https://your-solution-url.com)

 ## Credits